What is Diabetes?

 Type 2 diabetes

-• The body develops “insulin resistance” and can’t efficiently use the insulin it makes.
+This type of diabetes can occur when the body develops “insulin resistance” and can’t efficiently use the insulin it makes.
+As Type 2 diabetes progresses, the insulin producing ability of the pancreas decreases.

-In a mild form, this type of diabetes can go undiagnosed for many years.
+Diabetes can develop gradually without symptoms and can go undiagnosed for many years.
 That’s cause for concern since untreated diabetes can lead to many serious medical problems including cardiovascular disease.

 Type 2 diabetes may be delayed or controlled with diet and exercise.